peterbe/generousfriends/README.md

 generousfriends
 ===============

-Get What You Really Want for Christmas
+Get What You Really Want

 Running tests